-Facilitator: Starts the meeting and goes “around the room” (for virtual meetings, use a randomized meeting spinner or the facilitator's video call order) and calls on each person to check-in with how they’re doing, and any additional prompts.
+How to facilitate it: Start the meeting and go “around the room” (for virtual meetings, use a randomized meeting spinner or the facilitator's video call order), calling on meeting participants to share their answer to the check-in question.

 This is the structured and recurring part of the meeting.

-To determine what should be revisited each meeting (rather than as-needed), consider the purpose of the meeting.
-Choose recurring topics that are relevant for everyone in the meeting, and focus on topics that benefit from live discussion or question/answer format.
+To determine what should be revisited each meeting (rather than as-needed), consider the purpose of the meeting and your desired meeting outcomes (alignment, unblocking, team bonding, etc.).
+Choose recurring topics that are relevant for everyone in the meeting, and focus on topics that benefit from live discussion (like troubleshooting blockers for a complex project) or question/answer format.
 For information that doesn't require much back and forth, default to sharing asynchronously.